 Jesus is basically saying: It’s going to be ok.
-When I’m feeling afraid, I appreciate when people say, ‘It will be alright’, but I also know that they have no real way of knowing that.
+When I’m feeling afraid, I appreciate when people say, ‘It will be all right’, but I also know that they have no real way of knowing that.
 What if things get worse?
 But when Jesus says it, it is different.
 Because he knows.

 Here is the reality.

 For those who are in Christ, all the bad news is temporary.
 All the things that cause us to worry are limited to this short life.
 Beyond it, we are promised a kingdom where we will never lack and never fear.
 We have an inheritance that is imperishable, undefiled, and unfading, kept in heaven for us (1 Peter 1:4).
 Nothing can change that!
-Regardless of the amount or depth of the trials God allows to befall us in this life, they are ‘light momentary affliction’ (2 Corinthians 4:17) that ‘is not worth comparing to the glory that is to be revealed to us’ (Romans 8:18).
+Regardless of the amount or depth of the trials God allows to befall us in this life, they are ‘light momentary afflictions’ (2 Corinthians 4:17) that ‘[are] not worth comparing to the glory that is to be revealed to us’ (Romans 8:18).

 We need to be reminded of this if we are going to combat anxiety of any kind.